Endourology, Urologic Laparoscopy and

 To enhance overall resident and fellows experience in endourology and laparoscopy by increasing activity in both the clinical and academic arena.

-Benjamin Lee, M.D.
+Benjamin Lee, MD

-Both faculty members are well-versed and experienced in the principals and applications of minimally invasive urologic surgery and have substantial experience in endourology, basic and advanced laparoscopy and robotic surgery.
+Faculty members are well-versed and experienced in the principals and applications of minimally invasive urologic surgery and have substantial experience in endourology, basic and advanced laparoscopy and robotic surgery.

 Wesley Bryan, M.D., Clinical Assistant Professor

 At the end of the Endourology/Laparoscopy/Robotic Fellowship the candidate will demonstrate competency in: